re-data/re-data/docs/docs/re_cloud/quickstart.md

 # Quickstart

 In this quick tutorial we will deploy the UI of re_data & dbt_docs to production environment when you and your team can check those 2 usefull reports.

-This introduction assumes you are using dbt and optionally re_data.
+This introduction assumes you are using dbt and optionally also use re_data

 ## Install re_cloud package

-re_cloud package is small python package for uploading data reports files to re_cloud 😊
+To upload reports you will need to install `re_cloud` python package, you can easily to it with pip

 ```bash
 pip install re_cloud